Bengali alphabet: Digits and numerals

 Numbers larger than 9 are written in Bengali using a positional base 10 numeral system (the decimal system).
 A period or dot is used to denote the decimal separator, which separates the integral and the fractional parts of a decimal number.
-When writing large numbers with many digits, commas are used as delimiters to group digits, indicating the thousand (হাজার hazar), the hundred thousand or lakh (লাখ lakh or লক্ষ lôkkhô), and the ten million or hundred lakh or crore (কোটি koti) units.
-In other words, leftwards from the decimal separator, the first grouping consists of three digits, and the subsequent groupings always consist of two digits.
+When writing large numbers with many digits, commas are used as delimiters to group digits, indicating the thousand (হাজার hajar), the hundred thousand or lakh (লাখ lakh or লক্ষ lôkṣô), and the ten million or hundred lakh or crore (কোটি koṭi) units.
+I.e., leftwards from the decimal separator, the first grouping consists of three digits, and the subsequent groupings always consist of two digits.

 For example, the English number 17,557,345 will be written in traditional Bengali as ১,৭৫,৫৭,৩৪৫.

 Punctuation marks

-Bengali punctuation marks, apart from the downstroke দাড়ি dari (।), the Bengali equivalent of a full stop, have been adopted from western scripts and their usage is similar: Commas, semicolons, colons, quotation marks, etc. are the same as in English.
-Capital letters are absent in the Bengali script so proper names are unmarked.
+Bengali punctuation marks, apart from the downstroke দাড়ি daṛi (।), the Bengali equivalent of a full stop, have been adopted from western scripts and their usage is similar: Commas, semicolons, colons, quotation marks, etc. are the same as in English.
+Capital letters are absent in the Bengali script and proper names are unmarked.

-An apostrophe, known in Bengali as ঊর্ধ্বকমা urdhbôkôma "upper comma", is sometimes used to distinguish between homographs, as in পাটা pata "plank" and পাʼটা pa'ta "the leg".
-Sometimes, a hyphen is used for the same purpose (as in পা-টা, an alternative of পাʼটা).
+An apostrophe, known in Bengali as ঊর্ধ্বকমা urdhbôkôma 'upper comma', is sometimes used to distinguish between homographs, e.g., পাটা paṭa 'plank', পাʼটা pa'ṭa 'the leg'.
+Alternatively a hyphen is used for the same purpose, e.g., পা-টা pa-ṭa.

 Characteristics of the Bengali text

 An example of handwritten Bengali script.
 Part of a poem written by Nobel Laureate Rabindranath Tagore in 1926 in Hungary.

 Bengali text is written and read horizontally, from left to right.
 The consonant graphemes and the full form of vowel graphemes fit into an imaginary rectangle of uniform size (uniform width and height).
 The size of a consonant conjunct, regardless of its complexity, is deliberately maintained the same as that of a single consonant grapheme, so that diacritic vowel forms can be attached to it without any distortion.
 In a typical Bengali text, orthographic words, words as they are written, can be seen as being separated from each other by an even spacing.
 Graphemes within a word are also evenly spaced, but that spacing is much narrower than the spacing between words.

-Unlike in western scripts (Latin, Cyrillic, etc.) for which the letter-forms stand on an invisible baseline, the Bengali letter-forms instead hang from a visible horizontal left-to-right headstroke called মাত্রা matra.
+Unlike in purely alphabetic scripts – like Latin, Greek, and Cyrillic – for which the letter-forms stand on an invisible baseline, the Bengali letter-forms instead hang from a visible horizontal left-to-right headstroke called মাত্রা matra.
 The presence and absence of this matra can be important.
-For example, the letter ত tô and the numeral ৩ "3" are distinguishable only by the presence or absence of the matra, as is the case between the consonant cluster ত্র trô and the independent vowel এ e.
+For example, the letter ত tô and the numeral ৩ (3) are distinguishable only by the presence or absence of the matra, as is the case between the consonant cluster ত্র trô and the independent vowel এ e.
 The letter-forms also employ the concepts of letter-width and letter-height (the vertical space between the visible matra and an invisible baseline).